-Our work focuses on improving time series imputation.
-Potential applications include healthcare (e.g., filling gaps in patient vitals), climate modeling (handling sparse sensor readings), and finance (dealing with stock transactions).
+Our work focuses on improving time series imputation in the presence of irregularly sampled or missing data.
+Potential applications include healthcare (e.g., filling gaps in patient vitals), climate modeling (handling sparse sensor readings), and finance (dealing with irregular stock transactions).
 By restoring continuity and enhancing frequency fidelity, we enable more reliable downstream analyses, which can lead to better decision-making in critical domains.